jamaral14/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 [Media](#Media)

 # UX

-This website is for any user interested in buying Wine online, wine sales are growing into a bigger slice of the overall sales pie.
-The ecommerce shop is for both the online shopping browser, who may only access the site via mobile, or tablet.
-This person have to be +18 (Minimum Legal Age Limits).
+This website is for any user interested in buying fine wines that are not commonly found easily in any wine shops or supermarkets.
+The ecommerce shop is for both the online shopping browser, the working person on the go, who may only access the site via mobile, or tablet, and individual that is looking for a special reserve or a limited-edition bottle.
+Wine House online shop has been designed to be easy to use, where customers can see what options are available for purchase and add to their cart.
+The shop also allows to add an online review and to see reviews made by other purchasers.
+The purchasing system is easy to use and allows for quick checkout.
+A drop down with a list of countries has been included in order to facilitate typing.

+Three main users were created:

+1. Superuser (admin) can add products, description of product, price and image.
+2. General browsing users who are potential customers who have browsed on to the website but did not register
+3. Authenticated users who are customer of the site by registering (adding their contact details and creating a user and password)